-Using your space to great effect
+Using your living room space wisely

 As a starting point, consider how the room flows.
 Is there a door or radiator which is located badly?
 Do you have bay-window?